CesarCMa/recurrent_homer/README.md

 ## Training of the models

-If you want to train you own models there are scripts fore preprocessing the data and training the models.
+If you want to train you own models you can run the preprocess and train scripts on the following order: `preprocess -> train_wiki -> fine_tune_homer`.

+All of them use [click](https://click.palletsprojects.com/en/8.1.x/) to enable easy cli execution.
+To get more details on which parameters you can provide to each one of them type `python recurrent_homer/name_script.py --help` on your terminal.